ejfrancis/meteor-package/README.md

 ## Define Meteor Dependencies

-Inside your npm package or non-Meteor code, you can rely on a package by simply getting it in the proper environment (client or server) like this:
+Inside your npm package or non-Meteor code, you can rely on a Meteor package by simply getting it in the proper environment (client or server) like this:

 ```javascript
 import { getMeteorClientPackage,  getMeteorServerPackage } from 'meteor-package';